Home Compare F vs MBG.DE

 Ford Motor Company vs Mercedes-Benz Group: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Mercedes-Benz carrying a narrow edge on growth.
+Mercedes-Benz holds the cleaner structural position, with stability as the main driver and profitability adding further support.
 Ford Motor Company still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-In the market, Ford Motor Company carries the stronger setup — intact trend against Mercedes-Benz's broken trend.
+The market setup is currently leaning toward Ford Motor Company, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Mercedes-Benz, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (F: S&P 500, MBG.DE: STOXX 600).
+Peer scores are normalised within each company's primary universe (F: S&P 500, MBG.DE: HDAX).

 INDUSTRY COMPARISON